 What Does It Mean When You See Swarmers?

 If you see these tiny insects crawling around on the outside of your Long Island property, two things are likely to be true.
 There is a nest on your property, or there is a nest near your property.
 This is because termite swarms don't travel very far, and swarms only last about 30 minutes.
 Second, the termite nest is mature.
 That means you've had worker termites on or near your property for more than a few years.
 Since worker termites can travel as far as the length of a football field to find food sources, your home may already have termite damage.

 When Will I See Termite Swarmers?

 Swarms typically happen in the spring.
-The conditions in spring inspire the release of these male and female, winged reproductives.
+The conditions in spring inspire the release of these male and female winged reproductives.
 It is important to keep an eye out for them and to take steps to reduce conditions that attract them to your property.
 If termites are not already in the ground on your property, swarmers can begin a nest in your yard.
 Here are two things they're looking for:

 - Termite workers require moisture to survive.
 Queens and kings know this.
 Therefore, they will establish nests in areas of high moisture.
 Controlling moisture can help to stop an infestation.
-A few helpful ways to control the moisture that attracts swarmers is cleaning out obstructed gutters, trimming tree branches to allow sunlight to dry densely shaded areas, putting spacing between plants in landscaping to allow airflow and repair leaky exterior water spigots.
+A few helpful ways to control the moisture that attracts swarmers are cleaning out obstructed gutters, trimming tree branches to allow sunlight to dry densely shaded areas, putting spacing between plants in landscaping to allow airflow, and repair leaky exterior water spigots.

 Long before termite swarmers come onto your property, you should look into termite protection for your Long Island home.
 These are destructive insects that can put your equity at risk.
 Reach out to Parkway Pest Service and let our team help you safeguard your home or business investment from termite damage.